Kaiwhakaako Taraiwa Waka

 To become a driving instructor you need to:

-- pass a full driver's licence test if you have not sat one within the last five years
+- pass a full driver's licence test in a manual transmission vehicle, if you haven't passed one within the last five years

 - have held a full driver's licence for at least two years for each type of vehicle you want to teach (including cars)